suborbital/docs/website/docs/quickstart.md

 <Tabs groupId='editor-token'>

 <TabItem value="go" label="Using Go">
 Call the `CreateSession` method with your tenant's name, the namespace, and the plugin name of your intended plugin.
-The response is going to be a struct that contains the session token.
-All methods will use this session response struct as input.
+The response will be a struct that contains the session token.
+All tenant API methods will use this session response struct as input.

 ```go
 func main() {